 Given the fact that the entire shift in the industry is towards electrical vehicles which have self-driving capabilities, it might not be too surprising for us to get inside a car and be greeted by a personal assistant (talking about the A.I assistant) and chauffeur us around.

 Might as well get food ordered by the car when you're late for work.

 Somewhere in between the past concepts and the ambitious future is where the industry lies at the moment.
-The image above is the interiors of a recent Tata Nexon (2020).
+The image above is the interior of a recent Tata Nexon (2020).
 One which is mass-produced and has a good presence in the market.
-This is pretty much what most of the other mass selling cars also have to offer.
+This is pretty much what most of the other mass-selling cars also have to offer.
 A central screen, physical buttons, knobs, and telematics on the steering wheel.
-A first glance at the image gives the right impression about the state of art and the trend appears to be in the desired direction.
+A first glance at the image gives the right impression about the state of the art and the trend appears to be in the desired direction.